mbaniadam/ansible-docker/README.md

-# Get Linux system metrics via RestAPI
+# Get Linux system metrics via RestAPI - Continuous Deployment with Jenkins

 In this repository, I set up a Flask API server on the Hetzner cloud using Terraform, Ansible, Docker, and the Jenkins CI/CD pipeline.
 This API server provides some system metrics such as current date and time, memory and CPU usage using the psutil library.
 It is protected with SSL using Caddy v2.